ch4zm/gollyx-ii-pelican/Readme.md

-# gollyx-hellmouth-pelican
+# gollyx-ii-pelican

-Pelican files for the source of the GollyX Hellmouth Cup website.
+Pelican files for the source of the Hellmouth II Cup website.